 STATS TO START

-Goals – Same as with the center position above, goals scored are the top way for your skaters to accrue FPTS.
-Worth 3 FPTS, finding wingers who put the puck on goal (and in the goal) often at both even strength and the PP is a worthwhile strategy.
+Goals/Assists – Same as with the center position above, goals and assists are the top way for your skaters to accrue FPTS.
+Worth 8.5 FPTS, finding wingers who put the puck on goal (and in the goal) often at both even strength and the PP is a worthwhile strategy.
+Assists are more common for centers, but if a wing can accumulating an assist or two, their odds of reaching the 3+ point bonus threshold is increased.

 When it comes to defense there is a significant drop-off in offensive production, with only a few really elite-level producers.
 You will find that the vast majority of defenders will fall into the mid-level and value level of salary range.
 The thing to remember with defensemen is that you want to try and target the ones that are well-rounded.
 While you will have the top-tier, elite-level defenders who will produce top point numbers, you want to consider the defenders that give you a solid blend of peripheral categories as well – shots on goal and blocked shots.